Superhoben/MD-simulation-CDIO/index.rst

    :maxdepth: 2
    :caption: Contents:

-This is the documentation page for the Computational Pysics Project in the course TFYA99 at Linköping University.
+This is the documentation page for the Computational Physics Project in the course TFYA99 at Linköping University.
+To see the documentation for the different modules of the software, click on "index"

 Run the program
 ---------------